Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Background

 A type system serves as a formal logical framework that assigns specific properties, known as types (such as integers, floating-point numbers, and strings), to various language entities through a set of well-defined rules.
 In the realm of real-world software development, carefully designed type systems have become indispensable, as they address programmers' fundamental need to abstract and constrain computational expressions.
 The identification of variable types within binary code plays a crucial role in semantic understanding, significantly influencing various downstream analysis tasks.
 Given that contemporary decompilers predominantly transform machine code into C-style pseudo code, our analysis centers on the C language type system and its characteristics.

 \textbf{Primitive Types}.
 Primitive types are standard types embedded within programming languages, with predefined type identifiers.
 Primitive types are almost invariably value types.
-In the C programming language, there are four fundamental types, i.e., \texttt{char}, \texttt{int}, \texttt{float}, and \texttt{double}, which can be extended through four modifiers, i.e., \texttt{short}, \texttt{long}, \texttt{signed}, and \texttt{unsigned}, to create platform-dependent integers and floating-point numbers.
-This design paradigm has significantly influenced numerous subsequent programming languages.
+In the C programming language, there are four fundamental data types: \texttt{char}, \texttt{int}, \texttt{float}, and \texttt{double}, {along with} four type modifiers: \texttt{signed}/\texttt{unsigned} {for extending integer sign representation}, and \texttt{short}/\texttt{long} {for adjusting integer bit-width}. {The \texttt{char} type is a special integer type typically fixed at 8 bits, primarily used for character storage.
+While it can be modified with sign specifiers, its bit-width cannot be extended.
+The C standard only mandates that the \texttt{int} type must have a minimum bit-width of 16 bits.
+Due to platform dependencies, compiler implementations, and historical reasons, int defaults to 16 bits on 16-bit systems and 32 bits on 32-bit and 64-bit systems.
+The \texttt{int} type supports both sign modification and bit-width extension, supporting all four modifiers.
+Unlike integers, the sign representation and precision of \texttt{float} and \texttt{double} are governed by the IEEE 754 \cite{IEEE754} standard and generally do not support type modifiers for extension.} This design paradigm has influenced numerous subsequent programming languages.

 \textbf{Composite Types}.
 Composite types represent advanced type entities derived from the composition of primitive types.
 While this compositional approach theoretically enables the generation of infinite type variations, these types typically require human-assigned unique identifiers or names for distinction, as exemplified by \texttt{struct} and \texttt{enum} in C language.
-Furthermore, array types and pointer types, which generate new types through recursive definitions, also fall within the category of composite types.
+Furthermore, array types and pointer types, which generate new types through recursive definitions, are also composite types.

 \textbf{Alias Types}.
 Type aliases, implemented through the \texttt{typedef} keyword, do not create new types but rather establish references to existing types, maintaining complete type equivalence.
 For instance, the declaration "\texttt{typedef long int time\_t}" creates an alias commonly used to represent time variables, while fundamentally retaining its underlying \texttt{long int} type.
-While such abstraction facilitates programming by improving code readability and maintenance, but it actually introduces challenges in type prediction in reverse engineering.
+While such abstraction facilitates programming by improving code readability and maintenance, it actually introduces challenges in type prediction in reverse engineering.
 During the lexical analysis phase of compilation, type aliases are systematically replaced with their original types for further processing.